 - Out-of-pocket expenses (knee braces, crutches, wheelchairs, etc.)

 At Powers & Caccavale, we will review your medical evidence and work tirelessly to get you the benefits you’re entitled to.
-It’s important that you discuss your case with an attorney, especially if your benefits have been disputed or denied.
+It’s important that you discuss your case with a knee injury attorney in Quincy, especially if your benefits have been disputed or denied.
 Knee injury workers’ compensation claims are often disputed because they can be hard to prove.
-However, we know that knee injuries can have long-term effects on your life and will guide you step-by-step through the process to get you the justice you deserve.
+However, at Powers & Caccavale, we know that knee injuries can have long-term effects on your life; we will guide you step-by-step through the process to help get you the justice you deserve.